-Artist/maker/designer based in Brighton, United Kingdom.
-3D Design and Craft graduate, prop maker and workshop generalist. @jasminevorley
+Artist, maker, 3D Design and Craft graduate, prop maker and workshop generalist. @jasminevorley

 Working on making sets and models for an exciting new stop animation feature film.
 Working in a variety of materials to make high-quality, detailed miniatures to bring life to each meticulous scene.